Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Conclusions

 Another interesting theoretical challenge is to extend the Luttinger formalism beyond the linear regime.
 The original proposal of the Luttinger's trick \cite{Luttinger1964} was based on the linear response regime so that the gradient of the gravitational field is identified with the gradient of the temperature.
 In fact, there is no physically reliable justification of the use of the Luttinger's trick beyond the linear regime.
 However, recently some tried to extend the Luttinger's idea into the nonlinear-regime study of the nanostructures: the steady-state and transient behaviors of charge and heat currents after sudden quench of the gravitational field \cite{Eich2014,Eich2016} and temperature-driven adiabatic pumping \cite{Hasegawa2017,Hasegawa2018}.
 The predictions made by these works are quite interesting and nontrivial, while their validity of the prediction is uncertain and to be confirmed in experiments.
 So, knowing that there is no systematic way to deal with the time-dependent temperature, it may be very physically interesting to extend our formalism beyond the linear response regime so that a new physics is explored.

 Finally, we would like to address briefly the experimental realization of our scheme.
 In order to test our predictions, a time-dependent modulation and control of temperature in the reservoirs should be experimentally implemented.
 We think, for example, that our theory may be tested in spin qubits \cite{Portugal2021nov} with detunnings of order of few meV that corresponds to ac frequencies for the temperature modulation of about hundreds of MHz.
 These are frequencies that are experimentally accessible nowadays.
-Alternatively, for higher frequencies (in the GHz and THz range) it has been recently proposed in Ref.~\cite{Portugal2022nov} a design of time-dependent temperature signals by employing a collection of quantum harmonic oscillators that mediate the interactions between the quantum system and a thermal bath.
+Alternatively, for higher frequencies (in the GHz and THz range), a design of time-dependent temperature signals by employing a collection of quantum harmonic oscillators that mediate the interactions between the quantum system and a thermal bath has been recently proposed in Ref.~\cite{Portugal2022nov}.
 It is worth noting that in order to realize our prediction, the driving frequency should be not too low.
 It is because our scheme is based on the quantum-mechanically coherent state during the driving so the period of the driving should be shorter than the decoherence time, which in turn requires frequencies in the GHz regime in quantum-dot systems \cite{Gabelli2006}.
 In short, the main hurdle to deal with is to maintain the quantum coherence long enough during the temperature modulation.

-\section{acknowledgments}
+\section{Acknowledgments}

-R.L.~acknowledges the financial support by the Grant No. PDR2020/12 sponsored by the Comunitat Autonoma de les Illes Balears through the Direcció General de Política Universitaria i Recerca with funds from the Tourist Stay Tax Law ITS 2017-006, the Grant No. PID2020-117347GB-I00, and the Grant No. LINKB20072 from the CSIC i-link program 2021.
+\paragraph{Funding information} R.L.~acknowledges the financial support by the Grant No. PDR2020/12 sponsored by the Comunitat Autonoma de les Illes Balears through the Direcció General de Política Universitaria i Recerca with funds from the Tourist Stay Tax Law ITS 2017-006, the Grant No. PID2020-117347GB-I00, and the Grant No. LINKB20072 from the CSIC i-link program 2021.
 This work has been partially supported by the María de Maeztu project CEX2021-001164-M funded by the MCIN/AEI/10.13039/501100011033.
 P.S.~acknowledges the financial support of the French National Research Agency (project SIM-CIRCUIT, ANR-18-CE47-0014-01).
 M.L.~was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT)(No.2018R1A5A6075964).